VinuChain/vinu-contracts/README.md

 ### Backend

 The contracts system is deployed in the genesis block and controlled by the fantom go-opera node with its modifications.

+### Notes

+The getStakes function does not guarantee that the order of stakes will be maintained over time.
+External agents (including other contracts) shouldn't assume the ordering to be consistent.